dsmHack/dev.dsmhack.org/content/_index.md

         that will stay within their budget.
       icon: fa-usd
     - title: How secure is it?
-      text: Once your nonprofit leave's dsmHack they will likely be on their own to support and maintain the solution you build for them.
+      text: Once your nonprofit leaves dsmHack they will likely be on their own to support and maintain the solution you build for them.
 Many of our nonprofits do not have much experience with information security so making sure that you deliver them a solution that is secure and will stay secure for months and years